 What is CEC?

 Cornerstone Educational Community offers core subject classes and electives from a Christian worldview taught by qualified teachers.
-Core subject classes include Literature, Writing, History and Sciences along with electives such as Christian Worldview.
+Core subject classes include Literature, Writing, History and Sciences along with electives such as art, French, and Spanish.
 Students benefit from a classroom setting, improved communication skills, and greater accountability.
 Sign up for one, two, three or more classes.

 Who can participate?